-After three months, many teams realise that "their eyes were bigger than their stomachs", and they aren't going to deliver everything they promised.
-At this point in the project the customer typically feels absolutely betrayed!
+After three months, projects realize that "their eyes were bigger than their stomachs", and they aren't going to deliver everything they promised.
+At this point in the project the Customer feels absolutely betrayed!

-Programmers have insisted on ruthless prioritisation, so the spec is the absolute minimum the business can accept, or perhaps the customer believed they would get the medium-priority stuff.
-Even if customer has been on a project before, they believe XP will deliver (that's why they picked it).
-Interestingly enough, the customer's sense of betrayal is larger than on traditional projects, perhaps because XP and Agile emphasise prioritisation or perhaps because the customer believed XP/Agile was a silver bullet.
-Whatever the cause, we should be aware that the backlash is strong, and a pat answer of "well XP/Agile let you know this sooner than traditional software development" is often not well received.
+Programmers have insisted on ruthless prioritization, so the spec is the absolute minimum the business can accept, or perhaps the customer believed they would get the medium-priority stuff.
+Even if customer has been on a project before, they believe XP will deliver (that's why they picked it)

+Interestingly enough, the customer's sense of betrayal is larger than on traditional projects, perhaps because XP and Agile emphasise prioritization or perhaps because the Customer believed XP/Agile was the silver bullet.
+Whatever the cause, you should be aware that the backlash is strong, and a pat answer of "well XP/Agile let you know this sooner than traditional software development" is often not well received.